Skip to content

 Note

-If the security level is customized through conditional judgment in the detection rule (e.g., status=high), the system will prioritize the security level defined in the rule, at which point the global security level configuration will no longer take effect.
+If the security level is customized via conditional judgment in the detection rule (e.g., status=high), the system will prioritize the security level defined in the rule, and the global security level configuration will no longer take effect.

 Configure Rule Description

-When adding a detection rule, input the detection conclusion and remediation recommendations.
-This content will be sent out as the title and description of the alert notification.
+When adding a detection rule, input the detection conclusion and remediation suggestions.
+These will be sent as the title and description of the alert notification.

 1. Define the rule title;

-3. Choose to add global labels for the current rule.
+3. Choose to add global tags to the current rule.

 Alert Configuration

-Select an existing alert strategy within the current workspace for association.
-After the rule is enabled, alert notifications will be triggered according to the selected alert strategy.
+Select an existing alert strategy in the current workspace to associate.
+Once the rule is enabled, alert notifications will be triggered based on the selected alert strategy.

 Permissions